A Critical Need Ignored: Inadequate Diagnosis and Treatment of ADHD After Age 60

-Researchers need to develop an ADHD screening tool specifically aimed at older adults, Nadeau said.
+Researchers need to develop an ADHD screening tool specifically for identifying symptoms in old age.
 In the meantime, doctors evaluating symptoms like those described above should take a full patient medical history (including family background) and dig deep into symptoms, particularly if they suspect MCI.
-To further rule out ADHD, she said, a clinician should determine whether symptoms are new or have “always kind of been there” — “which is certainly not true when you’re dealing with mild cognitive decline.”
+Of utmost importance, to further rule out ADHD, clinicians should determine whether symptoms are new or span a lifetime — which is certainly not indicative of mild cognitive decline.

-Many clinicians misdiagnose ADHD later in life due to lack of specialized training, Nadeau said.
-Most physicians receive 20 minutes of instruction (or less) on ADHD in medical school, she said, and nearly all that time is spent on pediatric diagnosis and treatment.
+Many clinicians misdiagnose ADHD later in life due to lack of specialized training.
+Most physicians receive 20 minutes (or less) of instruction on ADHD in medical school, and nearly all that time is spent on pediatric diagnosis and treatment.
 In one survey, 40 percent of primary care physicians said they had never encountered an adult patient (of any age) with ADHD.
-In reality, “that’s an impossibility,” Nadeau said.
-Rather, the likely problem is that “they have absolutely no idea what it looks like.”
+In reality, that’s an impossibility.
+Rather, the likely problem is that they have absolutely no idea what ADHD looks like later in life.

-Finding treatment is formidable roadblock as well.
-Even after being diagnosed, Nadeau’s subjects frequently reported trouble getting a doctor to prescribe them ADHD medication — even if they’d taken it without incident earlier in life.
-Concerns about cardiac issues, conflicting medications, or side effects make some doctors reluctant to prescribe stimulants to adults over 60, Nadeau said.
+Finding treatment is a formidable roadblock as well.
+Even after being diagnosed, many adults with ADHD frequently report trouble getting a doctor to prescribe them ADHD medication — even if they’d taken it without incident earlier in life.
+Concerns about cardiac issues, conflicting medications, or side effects make some doctors reluctant to prescribe stimulants to adults over 60.